RedHatProductSecurity/rapidast/README.md

 * if it is a file, it will be copied into the standard result directory

 __Notes__:
+- `command` can be either a list of string, or a single string which will be split using `shlex.split()`
 - when using `type: podman`, the results (if different from stdout) must be present on the host after podman has run, which likely means you will need to use the `container.parameters.volumes` entry to share the results between the container and the host.
 - See `config/config-template-long.yaml` for additional options.